 - Trail Construction & Maintenance

-The Napa Center also provides a number of internship opportunities to Corpsmembers who are interested and qualify for them based on training and development.
-These opportunities include Caltrans Tree Internship, Caltrans Electrical Trainees, and the Napa State Hospital Internship.
+The Solano Center also provides a number of internship opportunities to Corpsmembers who are interested and qualify for them based on training and development.
+These opportunities include Caltrans Tree Internship, Caltrans Electrical Trainees, and other local opportunities.

 Corpsmembers who have not graduated high school prior to enrolling in the CCC will have an opportunity to obtain their diploma through John Muir Charter School at the facility.
 They will attend school after regular work hours until 6:45 p.m. during the work week.
 High school graduates will also continue educational advancement through classes and trainings offered by the center.